fonoster/rox/README.md

 - `INTENTS_ENGINE` - Use to select the intents engine.
 Accepts `[dialogflow.es, dialogflow.cx]`. **Required**
 - `INTENTS_ENGINE_AGENT` - Intents Agent identifier.  **Required for `dialogflow.cx`**
 - `INTENTS_ENGINE_LOCATION` - Region where the bot was deployed.  **Required for `dialogflow.cx`**
+- `INTENTS_ENGINE_PLATFORM` - If set to "TELEPHONY" it will emulate Dialogflow's Phone Gateway behavior
 - `ASR_ENGINE` - Use to select the ASR engine.
 Accepts `[google]`. **Required**
 - `TTS_ENGINE` - Use to select the TTS engine.
 Accepts `[google]`. **Required**
 - `TTS_VOICE` - Name of the voice.
 Check https://cloud.google.com/text-to-speech/docs/voices for a list of Google TTS voices. **Required**